DocCringol/nextjs-fastapi-dockercompose-template/README.md

 - Next.js frontend (+tailwind)
 - FastAPI backend
 - Everything in Docker Compose
-- Logging into files with fluentd docker driver

 When using dev.docker-compose.yaml everything hot-reloaded (frontend needs manual reload in browser)